 Important: URL Structure

-Clean URLs help both users and search engines understand your pages.
+Clean URLs let users and search engines read your page structure instantly.
+Messy URLs kill your SEO.

 URL Checklist